-Starpower, the local A/V chain known for its luxury installations and celebrity clientele, is embarking on a multiregional expansion that could eventually take the company nationwide.
+Dallas – Starpower, the local A/V chain known for its luxury installations and celebrity clientele, is embarking on a multi-regional expansion that could eventually take the company nationwide.

-The first stop in its multi-year expansion is Scottsdale, Ariz., where the privately held independent plans to open a 10,000-square-foot facility in November.
-The store, located in the The Shops at Chauncey Ranch, will be comprised of a 6,000-square-foot showroom and a 4,000-square-foot custom installation center supplied from a stand-alone warehouse.
-The site will be the company's fourth store,and its first outside the Dallas-Ft.
-Worth metroplex, although its custom install teams already travel well beyond Starpower's geography to service select customers.
+The first stop in its multi-year expansion is Scottsdale, Ariz., where the privately-held independent plans to open a 10,000-square-foot facility in November.
+The store, located in the The Shops at Chauncey Ranch, will be comprised of a 6,000-square-foot showroom and a 4,000-square-foot custom installation center and supplied from standalone warehouse.
+The site will be the company’s fourth store, and its first outside the Dallas-Ft.
+Worth metroplex, although its custom install teams already travel well beyond Starpower’s geography to service select customers.

-The expansion plans were long in the making, noted CEO and co-principal David Pidgeon, who culled the resources of the University of North Texas (UNT), Savitz Research Companies and Starpower's board of directors.
-The latter, said chairman/chief financial officer Daniel Pidgeon, David's brother and business partner, includes a former CEO of Victoria's Secret and a past chief marketing officer of 7-Eleven, both locally based businessmen.
+The expansion plans were long in the making, noted CEO and co-principal David Pidgeon, who culled the resources of the University of North Texas (UNT), Savitz Research Cos., and Starpower’s board of directors.
+The latter, said chairman/CFO Daniel Pidgeon, David’s brother and business partner, includes a former CEO of Victoria’s Secret and a past chief marketing officer of 7-Eleven, both locally-based businessmen.

 More important, said Daniel, the company can grow at its own pace.
 Since the Pidgeon family holds a majority interest in Starpower, “We’re not slaves to investors and don’t have to hit certain growth plateaus,” he said.
 Its outside backers also “understand that this is a marathon and not a sprint.
 They’ve seen what happens when companies over-expand.”